sverweij/dependency-cruiser/.github/CONTRIBUTING.md

 - Code quality
     - Additions pass eslint and depcruise (as configured for this repo)
     - Mocha tests prove your code does what it intends.
-    - Your code does not introduce regressions - ```make fullcheck``` proves this.
+    - Your code does not introduce regressions - ```npm run check:full``` and a build/ check on the configured ci's proves this.
     - Code style (you know, petty things like indentations, where brackets go, how variables & parameters are named) fits in with the current code base.
 - Plan to do something drastic?
   Leave an [issue](https://github.com/sverweij/dependency-cruiser/issues/new)
-  on GitHub, so we can talk about it
+  on GitHub, so we can talk about it.
 - dependency-cruiser is released with a [code of conduct](../CODE_OF_CONDUCT.md), adapted from the [contributor covenant](http://contributor-covenant.org/).